Supply Chain Management

 Inventory Management

-There can be instances where efficiency of inventories measures the efficiency of the supply chain.
+There can be instances where the efficiency of inventories measures the efficiency of the supply chain.
 Briefly, it states that the supply chain maintains the efficiency of inventory reductions.
 Although inventory is considered as a liability, supply chain managers ensure that they are stored in the need for inventory.
 However, the unwritten law stays to keep inventory at a minimum level.

 Moreover, inventory management is termed as a task since the managers keep inventories as low as possible(because of inventory investment).
 Furthermore, this is followed since the cost of holding the inventories can be high.
 This amount includes costs related to purchasing, acquiring and managing the inventory.
 As a result, inventory management becomes of utmost importance.